View of a suspension bridge and Grey Glacier

 Total approximate time: 4-5 hours

-Positive elevation gain: 951,4 ft.
-(290 m.)
+Positive elevation gain: 951 ft (290 m)

 Lodging: Camping Serón

-Highlights: Meadows with horses along the Paine river
+Highlights: Meadows with horses along the Paine River

 Puerto Natales - Bus Station

-Torres del Paine from the bus
+Views of Torres del Paine from the bus

 Welcome Center Torres del Paine

-Beginning of the O Circuit Patagonia
+Beginning the O Circuit Patagonia

-person walking in Torres del Paine
+Traveler walking in Torres del Paine

-boy next to the horses
+Hiker posing next to wild horses

 DAY 2 Seron to Dickson trekking